 Entry skills and knowledge are not clearly specified.

-o instructional content is provided in the e-learning game
+Considering no instructional content is provided in the e-learning game, the game may be part of a learning unit.
+Nonetheless, there needs to be an intro that connects this game to a larger unit if that is the case.

 Learners are unable to navigate back into the experience to review previous sections.